Intent - Our vision

 - understanding that maths can be applied and used to make sense of the real world

 Maths Mind Set

-There is a commonly held belief that you are either good at Maths or not good at Maths, or that some people’s brains just work that way.
+There is a commonly held belief that you are either good at maths or not, or that some people’s brains just work that way.

 Any of these reasons can result in adults and children lacking confidence in maths, which in turn means they are reluctant to have a go for fear of being wrong, and therefore will not make as much progress.
 Using a growth mindset approach can really help to build maths confidence so this does not become/remain a barrier to learning.